estaji/useful-python-scripts/README.md

 Find a useful one from this readme file then use it.

 # List
-+ upload-backup-to-arvan-bucket
++ upload-backup-to-S3-bucket

-### upload-backup-to-arvan-bucket
+### upload-backup-to-S3-bucket
-Easily upload a file to an Arvan cloud bucket using script.py script.
+Easily upload a file to an S3 bucket like Arvan cloud bucket using script.py script.

 ```
 python script.py FULL_FILE_PATH FILE_NAME